gravitational/teleport/docs/3.1/admin-guide.md

         enabled: no
         service_name: teleport

-# This section configures the 'proxy servie'
+# This section configures the 'proxy service'
 proxy_service:
     # Turns 'proxy' role on.
 Default is 'yes'
     enabled: yes